Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/post-processing-custom-effect-low-code.md

 ---
 uid: urp-post-processing-custom-effect-low-code
 ---
-# How to create a custom post-processing effect
+# How to create a low-code custom post-processing effect

 The example on this page shows how to use a Full Screen Render Pass to create a grayscale custom post-processing effect.